Tax Benefits Under Mainland China Double Tax Treaties

 For example, the current withholding tax rate on dividend distribution charged in Mainland China is 10% pursuant to the local Chinese tax rules.
 However, by applying the DTA between Mainland China and Hong Kong, the withholding tax rate in respect of the dividends distributed to Hong Kong tax residents can be reduced to 5%, provided that certain conditions can be satisfied.

 General requirements for entitlement to the beneficial withholding tax rates

 The reduction of the withholding tax rate is subject to review and agreement by the Chinese tax authorities.
 Apart from the criteria set out in the DTAs, it is also required to satisfy the local Chinese tax rules.
-One of the conditions is that the income (i.e. dividend, interest and royalty) recipients are the beneficial owner (“BO”) of the income.
+One of the conditions is that the income (i.e. dividend, interest and royalty) recipients are the beneficial owner of the income (“BO”) .